Migrate Home Assistant from SQLite to PostgreSQL

 The first thing you will need to do is to retrieve the SQLite database.
 This is the home-assistant_v2.db file.

 For consistency I wanted to make sure that I did not have Home Assistant running while I was retrieving the database.
 So I stopped Home Assistant and retrieved the database.
 However since you need to have Core running to use SMB or SSH it isn't really straightforward.
-There are multiple ways to do this:

 • Get the whole disk content of the OS.
 If you are using a Raspberry Pi this is probably the easiest and fastest way, just insert the SD into your computer.
 If you are using a VM, create a backup of the disk and then retrieve the disk content.